officelifehq/docs/docs/documentation/installation.md

 #### Slack

-On slack API, create a new app, and setup OAuth & Permissions, using `https://yourapp.com/auth/slack/callback` as Redirect URLS, and adding `identity` User Token Scopes.
+On slack API, create a new app, and setup OAuth & Permissions, using `https://yourapp.com/auth/slack/callback` as Redirect URLS, and adding these User Token Scopes: `identity.avatar`, `identity.basic`, `identity.email`, `identity.team`.

 - `SLACK_CLIENT_ID`: the client ID
 - `SLACK_CLIENT_SECRET`: the client Secret